-Installation for Users
+Installation

 You can install the basic package (without eta_x) or the entire library, both options are shown below.